wheel-s/wheel-s/README.md

 python, javascript, and SQL

-Fun Fact: i play the bass🎸
+Fun Fact: I play the bass🎸